grahamhayes/grahamhayes.github.com/posts/new-open-infrastructure-projects/index.rst

 ^^^^^^^^^^^^^^

-Kata is in a good place for this - they have CI on each PR, a good set of docs, and a :abbr:`VMT (Vulnerability Management Team)` that is very similar to the OpenStack one.
+Kata is in a good place for this - they have CI on each PR, a good set of docs, and a :abbr:`VMT (Vulnerability Management Team)` (Vulnerability Management Team) that is very similar to the OpenStack one.

 Open-ness